Biden expected to name Marcia Fudge as HUD secretary, but she comes with a controversial past

 Politico was first to report Fudge's selection.

-Earlier Tuesday, House Majority Whip James Clyburn, D-S.C., told MSNBC that Biden would nominate Fudge for a Cabinet position.
+Earlier Tuesday, House Majority Whip James Clyburn, D-S.C., told MSNBC that Biden would nominate Fudge for a cabinet position.

 Fudge serves on several House committees, including agriculture and education and labor.
 Several progressive groups had called on the president-elect's team to appoint Fudge to a cabinet position.